 Pour ½ cup of sauce on the bottom of a 9” x 13” baking dish.

 - Cover the bottom of the pan with a layer of zucchini strips.

-- Top the zucchini with two cups of sauce followed by 21/2 cups of mozzarella cheese.
+Top the zucchini with 1 tablespoon parmesan cheese, followed by 2½ cups of mozzarella cheese and 2 cups of sauce.
 Repeat these steps one more time.

 - Use the small or uneven pieces of zucchini for this middle layer, saving the larger pieces for the top layer.

 - Add the third layer of zucchini, followed by the remaining sauce.
 Cover with foil and cook in the oven for 30 minutes.